 Basketball: Kevin Durant couldn’t bench press 185 pounds at the NBA combine (he’s a six-time all-star and led the league in scoring three years in a row).

-Golf: John Daly won two PGA major championships looking like this:
+Golf: John Daly won two PGA major championships without being the model of “athleticism.”

 If you want to lose fat, gain muscle or get stronger, working out is the number one thing that will get you there.
 There’s very little skill involved compared to an athlete who must perfect his or her sport-specific sills.
 Why would both groups do the same workout?